Marjorie Morningstar (film): Production

-Natalie Wood, who would later go on to her greatest hit, West Side Story, had until Marjorie Morningstar played mostly childish roles, including that of Judy in Rebel Without a Cause.
-A New York Times reviewer wrote of her performance, "Natalie Wood, who only yesterday was playing with dolls in films, has blossomed into a vivacious pretty brunette who very likely is as close to a personification of Marjorie as one could wish.
+Until Marjorie Morningstar, Natalie Wood had played mostly child-like roles, including that of Judy in Rebel Without a Cause.
+A New York Times reviewer wrote "Natalie Wood, who only yesterday was playing with dolls in films, has blossomed into a vivacious pretty brunette who very likely is as close to a personification of Marjorie as one could wish.
 But the character is hardly complex, and while Miss Wood is competent in the role, it is rarely a glowing performance."

-Gene Kelly was near the end of his film career when he appeared in Marjorie Morningstar.
+Gene Kelly was near the end of his film acting career when he appeared in Marjorie Morningstar.
 His 15-year association with Metro-Goldwyn-Mayer had ended the previous year.
-Born in 1912, he was 46 when he took the role of Noel Airman.
-By contrast, his love interest Wood was only 20 years old.
+Born in 1912, he was age 46 when he took the role of Noel Airman.
+By contrast, his love interest Wood was only age 20.
 The Times noted: "Although Mr. Kelly appears a mite uncomfortable in his assignment, he plays it with understanding.
 And, as a professional song-and-dance man, he both hoofs with polish and pleasingly warbles 'A Very Precious Love,' the film's theme number."

 Times critiques of the other performances: "Carolyn Jones, as Miss Wood's best friend, makes it an outspoken performance marked by one truly poignant scene in which she reveals her essential loneliness.
 Ed Wynn, in the comparatively short role of an impecunious but understanding relative, adds some glint of humor and compassion.
 Claire Trevor, as Marjorie's over-protective mother and Martin Milner, as the playwright, who is one of Marjorie's retinue of devoted suitors, are well-turned, if not inspired, characterizations."